sjbylo/openshift-service-mesh-demo/README.md

 ![The Travel Demo App as shown in Kiali](./images/travels-demo-app-graph.png)

+What does this graph show?

+The three "clients" in the travel-portal namespace are being routed to specific versions of "travels" API (v1, v2, v3) for testing purposes.
+This allows you to deploy different versions of applications and route traffic so that there is no need to deploy the whole application for each "client" to test.
+The flights service in the travel-agency namespace is misbehaving (it's slow).
+Traffic that is degraded due to this is highlighted in yellow (round trip > 1000ms).
+This makes it easy to see where there are possible bottlenecks in the mesh.
+You can also view past issues list this by clicking into the "replay" button in the top right of Kiali's graph.

 ### Troubleshooting

 Sometimes Kiali does not start and the route is missing: